SSDALab/kcpehworkinggroup/index.md

 # Executive summary

-The Issues and Research Around People Experiencing Homelessness in King County Working Group at the University of Washington is a weekly interdisciplinary meeting space for UW faculty, students, and scientists to collaborate and interact with community members engaged in the homelessness care system.
+The <u>Issues and Research Around People Experiencing Homelessness Working Group</u> at the University of Washington is a weekly interdisciplinary meeting space for UW faculty, students, and scientists to collaborate and interact with community members engaged in the homelessness care system.